 Finally, look at the property before you bid on it.
 The property is being sold in whatever condition it is presently in.
 Even if the property appears to be an incredible deal on paper (such as only one, small mortgage and no other liens), there is probably a reason for that.
 For example, the property could have suffered significant physical damage, such as a fire, having then been abandoned and exposed to weather for an extended time.
 Such a property is going to require significant repairs to be resold or rented.
 In addition, there are minimum standards regarding structural soundness of houses and other properties.
 If you purchase a property that is in violation of these standards, then the city or county housing standards commission (or whatever other appropriate authority) could require you to make repairs and potentially condemn the building if you do nothing.
 So, make sure that you know what you are getting into.

-If you need an attorney to advise you regarding bidding at a foreclosure sale, do not hesitate to contact one of our foreclosure attorneys at Black, Slaughter & Black.
+If you need an attorney to advise you regarding bidding at a foreclosure sale, do not hesitate to contact one of our foreclosure attorneys at Law Firm Carolinas.